CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 Memo to myself: Stop scolding students for implementing `hashCode()` as `return this.toString().hashCode()`!

 Another result that is surprising at first glance is that we actually don't see more collisions for even factors as we would have predicted.
-However, this can be explained by the second hash function applied by `HashMap`, which unfortunately makes our results less predictable.
+This can be explained by the second hash function applied by `HashMap`, which unfortunately makes our results less predictable.
 I have run the test without it and the result is indeed much more jagged with worse performance for even factors.

 Finally, there is no noticeable performance gain in terms of computation speed when using Mersenne primes.